Farmers and Livestock

 All poultry keepers should:

-· Poultry keepers who have 50 or more birds must register with Defra.
-Click here to register with Defra.
+- poultry keepers who have 50 or more birds must register with Defra.
+Poultry (including game birds): registration rules and forms.